How CyberLab Executed Targeted Attack Simulations in Financial Services

 You should now:

-This change reflects how critical cloud services have become to day‑to‑day operations and ensures security controls keep pace.
+This change reflects how critical cloud services have become to day to day operations and ensures security controls keep pace.

-The previous concepts of “untrusted” or “user‑initiated” devices have been removed.
+The previous concepts of “untrusted” or “user initiated” devices have been removed.

 Why this matters

 This clarity reduces misinterpretation during assessments and ensures organisations take a more holistic view of their environment.
 Laptops, mobile devices, servers and cloud platforms should all be considered equally when applying controls.
+BYOD devices should also not be forgotten when accessing organisational data or services.

-How Have Application Development Requirements Changed in Cyber Essentials v3.3?
+How have Application Development requirements changed in Cyber Essentials v3.3?

 The scope formerly referred to as “Web Applications” has now evolved into Application Development.